-An employee who witnesses an act of sexual harassment shall report the incident to the building principal.
+Any employee who witnesses an act of sexual harassment or receives a complaint of harassment from another employee or a student shall report the complaint to the building principal.
 Employees who fail to report complaints or incidents of sexual harassment to appropriate school officials may face disciplinary action.
 School administrators who fail to investigate and take appropriate corrective action in response to complaints of sexual harassment may also face disciplinary action.